kutluyigitturk/AirfoilAngleDetect/README.md

 # AirfoilAngleDetect

-Determining the angle of an Airfoil with the OpenCV library on the Python language.
+**Determining the angle of an Airfoil with the OpenCV library on the Python coding language.**